turingschool/module_5/flower_exercise_2.0.md

 * Closing (2 mins)

 ### Prework for Session
-In order to participate in the session, pleaes retake the Pairin survey [here](
+1. In order to participate in the session, please retake the Pairin survey [here](

 Important reminders for taking the survey:
 *